G-Node/g-node-portal/source/key_functions/data_api/principles.rst

     Request: GET /metadata/sections/?owner=alex&safety_level=1&name__icontains=experiment

-filters alex's publicly available metadata sections containing 'experiment' in the name, or
+filters Alex's publicly available metadata :ref:`sections <Section>` containing 'experiment' in the name, or

  ::

     Request: GET /metadata/sections/?date_created__gt=2012-02-23 13:20:11

-- filters out all objects created before February, 23 2012.
+filters out all objects created before February, 23 2012.
 For more information on filtering consider :doc:`search and query <query>` section.

 DATA API limits the number objects to be retrieved in one request by 100.
 If there are more than a 100 objects you should request them using offset=100 (offset=200 etc.).
 You may also limit the number of objects by max_results=<some_number> parameter.
 The start / end indexes for the selected objects are usually contained in the response as "selected_range".
 For example, in case there are more than 500 objects, the following request: